-With a degree in Mathematics, you will learn to take in the world around you and translate what you see into practical problem-solving skills.
+With a degree in Mathematics from Taylor University, you will learn to take in the world around you and translate what you see into practical problem-solving skills.
 Explore Mathematics as an analytical or artistic form, challenging yourself to pursue wisdom and logic and make calculated, wise decisions across a variety of situations.

 Our Mathematics curriculum will develop your understanding of theoretical and applied mathematics, including calculus, statistics, and other mathematical applications.
 You will become a competent and creative problem-solver, theorist, and critical analyst.
 Combine your technical skills with the fields of chemistry, physics, technology, and business through applied advanced mathematics courses.